Many stories of refugees begin with a tragedy—what forced them to leave—but we trace their journeys after they arrive.

 Angela Massino | Executive Producer

-As the Director of Digital Content at VPM, Angela leads a team of digital producers capturing and sharing the stories of our community.
+As the Director of Digital Content at VPM, Angela Massino leads a team of digital producers capturing and sharing the stories of our community.
 She is a leader within the public media space, presenting on digital engagement initiatives and mentoring station colleagues in PBS’ Digital Immersion Project.
-In 2018, Resettled was selected for NPR’s Story Lab workshop.
-Through this project, she met new people, learned new skills and tried new things -- including a weekend gig reporting from the United Nations.
-That was cool!
+Massino pitched Resettled to NPR in 2018 and the podcast was selected for development as part of NPR's Story Lab Workshop.

 Gilda Di Carli | Lead Producer